BasaJess/2504_Science_Youth/README.md

     pip install --upgrade pip
     pip install -r requirements.txt
     ```
+---

+## ds-modeling-pipeline

+Here you find a Skeleton project for building a simple model in a python script or notebook and log the results on MLFlow.

+There are two ways to do it:
+* In Jupyter Notebooks:
+    We train a simple model in the [jupyter notebook](notebooks/EDA-and-modeling.ipynb), where we select only some features and do minimal cleaning.
+The hyperparameters of feature engineering and modeling will be logged with MLflow

+* With Python scripts:
+    The [main script](modeling/train.py) will go through exactly the same process as the jupyter notebook and also log the hyperparameters with MLflow

+Data used is the [coffee quality dataset](https://github.com/jldbc/coffee-quality-database).

+---

 The `requirements.txt` file contains the libraries needed for deployment.. of model or dashboard .. thus no jupyter or other libs used during development.